1point618/codename-exemplar/modules/i2_collab.md

 USER ASSIGNS WRONG ISSUE

-Hey `@user`, make sure to assign the issue with both the `bug` and `learning` labels to yourself.
+Hey `@user`, make sure to assign yourself to the issue with both the `bug` and `learning` labels.
 It's called **Fix the Readme File**.
+I've un-assigned you from the other issue.

 USER FINISHES

 Great job `@user`!
+We use these batch actions to work with multiple issues at a time.
+Once all your issues are labeled and assigned, it makes it easy to seach for all the issues which are tracking a bug, or all the issues which you have assigned to yourself.

-Now close this issue and go to the Bug issue that you just assigned to yourself.
+Now close this issue and go to the `bug` issue that you just assigned to yourself, **Fix the Readme File**.
+We're going to take a look at how to move beyond communicating on GitHub to actually collaborating on the code.